denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 //                <ADDRESS>      <JAVA_INT>
 MethodHandle  (  Addressable  )     int
 ```
 and a method type created from the arguments passed to the **MethodHandle::invoke** (both named and variadic).
-The JVM will consider the method type mismatch as an exceptional situation.
+The JVM will recognize type mismatch as an exceptional situation.

 In the case of the C _printf_, the JVM will check if it can safely convert a combination of named and variadic arguments submitted to the **MethodHandle::invoke** to a method type derived from the Java implementation of the C _printf_ function descriptor.